System Design Space

 Deep modules

-Helps design interfaces that hide internal complexity and reduce cognitive load.
+Helps design interfaces that hide internal complexity and reduce mental overhead for the reader.

 Design debt